harrywalker146/electionanalytics/posts/week5.md

 <img src="week5_files/figure-markdown_github/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

+As seen below, the results are often not very accurate when compared next to the actual outcome (the model had an overall Mean Squared Error of 54.57).
+However, this model marks an improvement over the district level grouping because advertising is a significant predictor.
+Also, this strategy of pooling together observations may be important going forward if we want to factor local characteristics like advertising or other fundamentals.

 | state          | district | dem_votes_major_percent |     pred |
 |:---------------|:---------|------------------------:|---------:|
 | Alabama        | 5        |                   38.93 | 48.66400 |